 Don’t look the other way: Madagascar in the grip of drought and famine

-Severe hunger caused by climate change continues to affect southern Madagascar.
-People are living through the worst drought in 40 years, which has caused an almost total disappearance of food sources.
+Acute hunger, exacerbated by climate extremes, continues to affect southern Madagascar.
+People are living through severe drought, which has caused an almost total disappearance of food sources.

 In recent months, for the first time in the country, pockets of Phase 5, or ‘Catastrophe’ food insecurity on the Integrated Food Security Phase Classification, have been recorded.